 - Large rectangular paper, which will act as the drawing board for your students’ maps.
 It’s great to have each student name their town on the top-center before they begin to create their map.

-- An assortment of pens, markers, colored pencils, crayons and rough-draft drawing pencils.
+- An assortment of pens, markers, colored pencils, crayons and rough-draft drawing pencils

 - After all questions are answered and they have a visual reference in mind, let their creative map-making skills run wild.

 This vocabulary-building exercise can easily be coupled with a directional activity after your students have finished designing their maps.
 You could have them present how they get to school using directional vocabulary.

-5. Favorite Fruits
+11. Favorite Fruits

-This last art activity is an exceptional way for your students to build vocabulary, spelling and grammar.
+This activity is an exceptional way for your students to build vocabulary, spelling and grammar.
 Students will create beautiful displays of artistic fruit and then discuss what they like about each fruit they have chosen to draw.